-What Are “Culturally Relevant” Response-to-Intervention (RtI) and Problem Solving Models?
+What Are “Culturally Relevant” Response-to-Intervention (CR-RtI) and Problem Solving models?

-- enhance your knowledge surrounding the role culture plays in education;
+- enhance your understanding of the role culture plays in education;

-- strengthen your knowledge surrounding components needed to create culturally relevant RtI and problem solving models;
+- boost your ability to create effective culturally relevant RtI and problem solving models;

 In response to reading our recently published book, An RtI Guide to Improving Performance of African-American Students: What Every Teacher Should Know About Culture and Academic Engagement, Pat Quinn says, “This book [An RtI Guide] is both encouraging and relevant to the work that educators are doing.
 It is a real asset to any teacher.
 Every teacher who wants to fully engage all students should read this book!”